theSanguss/UNO.py/README.md

 > For optimal results, ensure that the terminal you're using isn't overly customised and doesn't make use of custom fonts, especially if you're not using Windows PowerShell.
 >
 > However, background themes as well as custom text colouring have no impact on the UI.
 Even the image below shows UNO.py running in a custom-themed PowerShell.
+>
+> Also, your terminal font size should ideally be small enough so as to be able to navigate through the UI without ever scrolling.
+The initial screen is the largest, and if you don't want to reduce your font size, just disable the instructions from being displayed.

 ![UI rich in Rich formatting](/Gameplay%20Images/variety_of_cards_in_hand.png)